Alignak-monitoring-contrib/alignak-demo/README.rst

     # Get the example configuration files
     cp /usr/local/etc/alignak/sample/backend/* ~/demo

-**Note** that it is recommended to stop Alignak when editing the backend configuration :)

 If you **do not** intend to use the StatsD daemon, execute these commands:
 ::